ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/youth-music-charity-campaign.markdown

 is_promoted: false
 has_entry_page: false
 title: "Help Youth Music: Give a Gig in 2018"
-competition-description: "Bringing musical opportunities and working collaboratively\
+competition-description: "<p>Bringing musical opportunities and working collaboratively\
   \ to transform music education for children all over the UK… Youth Music's flagship\
   \ fund-raising initiative is back!
 Their goal is support and help young people’\
-  s relationship with music and to build their confidence, resilience and   self-esteem.\r\
+  s relationship with music and to build their confidence, resilience and   self-esteem.</p>\n\
-  \n<p>After a fantastic first-ever Give a Gig Week in 2017, Youth Music’s flagship\
+  <p>After a fantastic first-ever Give a Gig Week in 2017, Youth Music’s flagship\
   \ fund-raising will take place from 16-25 March 18.
 Raise money to support young\
   \ people experiencing incredibly challenging circumstances!
 You can transform the\
   \ lives of children and young people by putting on a live music event.</p><p>Click\
-  \ in the link below to get involved.</p>"
+  \ in the link below to get involved.</p>\n"
 banner-img: "https://assets.expresslyapp.com/asset-750a3440-6bfd-4295-aae8-02d3800a0829.jpg"
 logo-left-href: "https://www.youthmusic.org.uk/"
 logo-left-image: "https://assets.expresslyapp.com/asset-86972922-c68f-4d93-8844-a7c0c86dead1.jpg"